-- A single column of bids with space for either bidder names, Bidder#s, or email addresses
+- A single column of bids with space for either bidder names, bidder#, or email address

 The Content section allows you to customize how the information is presented.
 Most of the options refer to the fields with the same name.

-(Warning) If you make changes to the wording in the Display section, be sure to leave the $word intact as shown in the highlighted image below.
-These are reference codes used to automatically display a variable.
+If you make changes to the wording in the Display section options, be sure to leave the $word formatted items intact as shown in the highlighted image below.
+These are internal reference codes used to automatically display specific variables.

-If you mistakenly change the $word, click the Undo icon (arrow).
+If you mistakenly change the $word, just click the Undo icon (arrow) before saving any changes.

-This option suppresses any monetary change/cents amounts on item values and bid amounts, so instead of $99.00 you would just see $99.
+This option suppresses any monetary "change", or cents, amounts on item values and bid amounts.
+So, instead of $99.00 you would just see $99.
 This can help save some space on your bid sheets.